graphile/graphile.github.io/src/pages/postgraphile/index.md

 </div>
 </div>

-See the [Quick Start Guide](/postgraphile/quick-start-guide/) to Postgraphile up and running
+See the [Quick Start Guide](/postgraphile/quick-start-guide/) to get PostGraphile up and running

 </div>
 </section>